-A student may repeat courses for which an "F," "D," "C", or "W" was earned.
+A student may repeat non-progression courses for which an "F," "D," "C", or "W" was earned.
 When a student repeats a course for the purpose of raising a failing grade, the highest grade will be used in calculating the student's cumulative grade point average.
 However, all courses taken are calculated into credit hours attempted for the purpose of the student's Maximum Time Frame (MTF) for completion and remain on a student's transcript.
 Students may repeat courses only once to meet academic requirements unless otherwise limited or prohibited by program-specific academic policies.
+A student who fails the retake of a non-progression course will be dismissed from the program.